francoishill/Firepuma.EmailAndPush/README.md

 # Firepuma.EmailAndPush
-A repository containing code for a microservice to send email and push notifications
+A repository containing code for a microservice to send email and push notifications.